boefraty74/PowerBI-visuals/RVisualTutorial/TutorialFunnelPlot/README.md

 ## Chapter 3<a name="chapter-3"></a>

 We are about to package R code in R-powered Custom Visual.
 Before you can get started you'll need to install the PBIVIZ tools.
-This should only take a few seconds (... or minutes).
+This should not take long.
 Follow the [instructions here](https://github.com/Microsoft/PowerBI-visuals/blob/master/tools/README.md#installation)

 ### Section 3.1<a name="chapter-31"></a>